oallain/oallain/README.md

 ### Hi there 👋

-I'm Olivier, a web developer in the Bordeaux area.
+I'm Olivier, a web developer/architecte in the Bordeaux (France) area.

 📫 How to reach me: